darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 ## deleting default shortcuts

-It is not currently possible to delete system-defined default shortcuts -- if you delete a default shortcut it will be automatically reinstated the next time you restart darktable.
+When launching the application, darktable loads default shortcuts first, and then loads user-defined shortcuts on top.
+This allows default shortcuts to be overridden with a new action but prevents them from being deleted (since the deleted shortcut will be automatically reloaded on the next restart).

+There are two ways to delete default shortcuts:

+### prevent default shortcuts from being reloaded

+Disable [preferences > miscellaneous > interface > load default shortcuts at startup](./miscellaneous.md) to prevent default shortcuts from being reloaded.
+While this option is disabled, darktable will only load user-defined shortcuts and any defaults that you have not subsequently deleted or overridden.

+### override default shortcut with a no-op action

-As a workaround, you can _override_ the default by assigning an identical shortcut to the "global/no-op" action (which does nothing).
+You can _override_ the action of a default shortcut by assigning an identical shortcut to the "global/no-op" action (which does nothing).
 You can do this either in the shortcut mapping screen (above) or by directly editing your `$HOME/.config/darktable/shortcutsrc` file.
 If you want to disable a lot of default shortcuts the latter option is recommended (you must exit darktable first).
 For example, the following default shortcuts are defined in `shortcutsrc` for switching views in darktable:

 ```
 d=global/switch views/darkroom